I’ve never jumped out of my chair so quickly.

 In a large microwave-safe bowl melt the butter and sugar in 30-second bursts, stirring each time, until the butter is almost melted.
-Remove from oven and whisk till the butter is completely melted.
+Remove from oven and whisk till the butter is completely melted; let cool for 5 minutes.
 Add the vanilla and salt and whisk again.
 Add the flour and whisk till blended.

 Scrape the batter into your pan and pat into a thin layer until the pan is completely covered (I started with barely damp hands and finished with a small angled spatula).
 Sprinkle the chocolate chips on top and press lightly with your hands to help them adhere.